Probotect0r/themer/README.md

 * Add support for more applications.
 * Add the ability to specify the applications for which the theme should be changed, via a config file.
 * Add the ability to specify a list of themes which are to be avoided.
-* Add the option of specifying the scheme to use (instead of a random one)
+* Add more schemes by grabbing schemes from Xcolors.net (Use B16B to build them?)

 ### Contributing